Tumo505/in-60-seconds/PITCHME.md

 @snap[north-east span-100 text-pink text-06]
 Basic Git Terminology & Commands
 @snapend
+@ul[list-spaced-bullets text-09]
-***git init***-creates an empty repo on your local drive
+- ***git init***-creates an empty repo on your local drive
-***git status***-displays the state of the working directory and the staging area.
+- ***git status***-displays the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+@ulend

 @snap[south span-100 text-gray text-08]
 @[1-5](You can step-and-ZOOM into fenced-code blocks, source files, and Github GIST.)